Close Menu

 Why the Lug Pattern Matters

-Proper wheel fitment is key for your WRX’s performance and safety.
-The right lug pattern ensures compatibility and prevents costly mistakes.
+Proper wheel fitment is key to your WRX’s performance and safety.
+The correct lug pattern ensures compatibility and prevents costly mistakes.
+I’ve seen firsthand how choosing the wrong pattern can lead to issues, so it’s essential to get it right every time.

 Wheel Compatibility